Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 }
 ```

+---v
+### 📍 Configuring origin-converter with xcm-builder

+3. `ParentAsSuperuser`: Converts the parent origin into the root origin.

 4. `SignedAccountKey20AsNative`: Converts a local 20 byte account multilocation into a signed origin using the same 20 byte account.

-To meet our requirements, we only require number 3.
+Notes: To meet our requirements, we only require number 3.
 This will allow us to execute (locally) Transact dispatchables.

 ---
 ### 🚧 Configuring Barriers with xcm-builder

-Barriers specify whether or not an XCM is allowed to be executed on the local consensus system.
-In `xcm-builder` we can find the following pre-defined barriers already:
+- Barriers specify whether or not an XCM is allowed to be executed on the local consensus system.
+- They are checked before the actual xcm instruction execution

+---v
+### 🚧 Configuring Barriers with xcm-builder

 1. `TakeWeightCredit`: A barrier that substracts the maxixum weight the message can consume from the available weight credit.
 Usually configured for local xcm-execution

 2. `AllowTopLevelPaidExecutionFrom<T>`: If the `origin` that sent the message is contained in `T`, this is a barrier that ensures the message contains weight payment instructions.
 In other words, it makes sure the first instruction puts asset into the holding register (`TeleportAsset`, `WithdrawAsset`, `ClaimAsset`, `ReserveAssetDeposit`), and then it checkes that there exists a `BuyExecution` instruction that is able to pay for the message weight. **Critical to avoid free DOS**.

+---v
+### 🚧 Configuring Barriers with xcm-builder

 3. `AllowUnpaidExecutionFrom<T>`: If the `origin` that sent the message is contained in `T`, allows free execution from such origin (i.e., does not check anything from the message).
 Useful for chains that "trust" each other (e.g., Statemine or any system parachain with the relay)